buzzydev/Product-Visibility-Data/readme.md

 This analysis shows a soft‑drink market dominated by a handful of brands and packaging formats, with retailers largely able to keep products on the shelf.
 Shops carry the broadest assortments and maintain the healthiest inventories, while smaller formats like kiosks and hawkers exhibit more variability in stock levels.
 By combining thoughtful data cleaning, feature engineering and visual storytelling, we can infer consumer preferences and market dynamics even from outlet‑level data.

 Feel free to explore the interactive dashboard (via the Streamlit app in this repository) for a deeper dive into the data and to experiment with different filters.

+Should you have any questions or comments, please reach out to the author of this project by mail: olatundedotun6@gmail.com, olatundedotun@outlook.com
+By phone: +234(0) 802 783 4543, 0805 442 5729
+By WhatsApp: wa.me/+2348027834543